-The area is in the vicinity of the locally listed Mulgoa Public School, located to the south, the LEP-listed St Thomas road alignment on the opposite side of Mulgoa Road and the SHR and LEP-listed St Thomas Anglican Church and cemetery on the opposite side of Mulgoa Road.
+The area is in the vicinity of the locally listed Mulgoa Public School, located to the south, the LEP-listed St Thomas road alignment on the opposite side of Mulgoa Road and the SHR and

+LEP-listed St Thomas Anglican Church and cemetery on the opposite side of Mulgoa Road.
 Heritage Issues relating to this area are:

-- Potential impact on the heritage items in the vicinity, - Potential impact on views of Fembill from Mulgoa Road, - Environmental conservation considerations - Management of the European archaeological site on the land (remains of a slab hut). - Management of the Aboriginal archaeological sites on the land.
+- · Potential impact on the heritage items in the vicinity, - · Potential impact on views of parts of the Fernhill Estate from Mulgoa Road, - Environmental conservation considerations - Management of the European archaeological site on the land (remains of a slab hut). - Management of the Aboriginal archaeological sites on the land.

-4.5 SIGNIFICANCE OF THE WESTERN AREA
+4.5 SIGNIFICANCE OF THE WESTERN PRECINCT